-- I. LAPP The end of March was six months into FFY16 so existing projects should be close to reaching authorization to construct (most were construction projects).
+- I. LAPP LAPP FFY17 Project Management Training is scheduled for Thursday, March 17, 2016 from 9:00 am -12:00 pm.
+This training is required for all FFY17 Project Managers.
+Project Managers from prior year projects are also invited to the training.
+This year's training includes expanded information on ROW.
+Additionally, the end of March is six months into FFY16 so existing projects should be close to reaching authorization to construct (most were construction projects).
 Project Managers should contact the MPO with project updates, particularly if behind schedule or experiencing other issues toward implementation.
 Questions regarding the LAPP Program can be submitted to Danna Widmar at Danna.Widmar@campo-nc.us.
 (Staff Contact: Danna Widmar) - J. (SRTS) John Rex Endowment Grant Award Update As of the December 18, 2015 SRTS Subcommittee meeting, UNC Highway Safety Research Center (HSRC) staff reported that they have held steering committee meetings at all five of the schools that are participating in the John Rex Endowment project.
 Along with the "common threads" found for each of the schools and their respective local government staff members is the need for sidewalks to the schools and greenway access.
 HSRC staff members also met with local government staff members in October and November, 2015 to conduct a "Policy Audit" to understand existing municipal policies and practices for pedestrian safety.
 Finally, HSRC staff has launched the project website as http://saferouteswakecounty.org/.
 The website was created to focus first on serving the needs of those involved in the project, but also broad enough that others who visit the site looking for SRTS info in general may find something useful.
 Activities have been done at all of the five partner schools in the form of steering committee meetings to create school action plans.
-The first action plan was presented on Wednesday, January 27 at Northwoods
+The first action plan was presented on Wednesday, January 27 at Northwoods Elementary School in Cary; with additional action plans to be completed at the remaining four schools in the coming months.
+Finally, HSRC staff are working on a document titled, "Policies,

-Elementary School in Cary; with additional action plans to be completed at the remaining four schools in the coming months.
-Finally, HSRC staff are working on a document titled, "Policies, Plans, and Practices for Child Pedestrian Safety: State of Wake County" which was presented before the SRTS Subcommittee at their February 5 meeting.
+Plans, and Practices for Child Pedestrian Safety: State of Wake County" which was presented before the SRTS Subcommittee at their February 5 meeting.
 The document is still in draft form and will be finalized this spring.
 (Staff Contact: Kenneth Withrow)